o3de/o3de.org/content/docs/user-guide/features/components/reference/shape/polygon-prism-shape.md

 * **Add a vertex** - While holding **Control**, click on an edge between existing vertices.
 * **Delete a vertex** - While holding **Alt**, click on a vertex.
 * **Delete multiple vertices** - Press **Delete** to delete all selected vertices.
-* **Modify Height** - Click and drag the blue transform manipulator a the top-center of the Polygon Prism Shape.
+* **Modify Height** - Click and drag the blue transform manipulator at the top-center of the Polygon Prism Shape.

 * **Snap vertices to position** - While holding **Control + Shift**, click in the Perspective view to snap the selected vertices to the position.
 * **Snap vertices to grid** - If the **Snap to grid** tool is enabled in Edit mode, vertices will snap to positions on the construction plane.